Nasdaq wins back TD Ameritrade in listings war with NYSE

-NEW YORK (Reuters) - TD Ameritrade Holding Corp, the No. 1 U.S. retail brokerage by trade executions, said on Tuesday it was moving its stock listing back to Nasdaq Inc from the New York Stock Exchange after a little over three and a half-years.
+NEW YORK, Dec 1 (Reuters) - TD Ameritrade Holding Corp , the No. 1 U.S. retail brokerage by trade executions, said on Tuesday it was moving its stock listing back to Nasdaq Inc from the New York Stock Exchange after a little over three and a half-years.

 The move is a vindication of sorts for Nasdaq, which had lost the TD Ameritrade listing to the NYSE, now owned by Intercontinental Exchange Inc, in April 2012.